Article

 IFN-γ levels were similar in COVID-19 convalescents and uninfected healthy controls 10 weeks after COVID-19, but they decreased significantly after 10 months.
 This was accompanied by a decrease in IL-21 levels, while the overall low IL-17 levels did not change significantly.

-These results suggest that the cellular changes were associated with a shift from Th1 to Th2 cytokine pattern.
-Interestingly, the extent of this shift was dependent on the antibody waning pattern.
-Group 1 showed considerable IFN-γ serum levels after 10 weeks and low IL-4 levels, which increased during the observation period.
-This led to a moderate change in the IFN-γ/IL-4 ratio and was accompanied by an increased IL-10 level.
-In contrast, groups 2 and 3 showed an IFN-γ-dominated response after 10 weeks and considerable IL-4 levels, which reversed during the observation period.
-This led to the more dramatic changes in IFN-γ/IL-4 ratios in groups 2 and 3, accompanied by decreased numbers of CD19+CD27+ B memory cells and CD3–CD56+ NK cells.
-The authors noted that future studies should investigate whether the group differences in IFN-γ and NK cells described above are the consequences of, for example, „original antigenic sin“ due to infection with common cold coronavirus strains.
-Interestingly, almost all (93%) COVID-19 convalescents suffering from a post-COVID-19 condition had an inverted IFN-γ/IL-4 ratio and were more frequently stratified in group 3 than in groups 2 and 1.
-Accordingly, the authors speculated that the inversion of the IFN-γ/IL-4 ratio could be a biomarker for post-COVID-19 syndrome.
+Interestingly, the extent of the Th1 to Th2 cytokine pattern shift was dependent on the antibody waning pattern.
+After 10 weeks, group 1 showed considerable IFN-γ serum levels and low IL-4 levels.
+However, IL-4 levels increased during the observation period, leading to a moderate change in the IFN-γ/IL-4 ratio, accompanied by an increase in IL-10 levels.
+In contrast, groups 2 and 3 had IFN-γ-dominated responses after 10 weeks and considerable IL-4 levels, which reversed during the observation period.
+This led to more dramatic changes in IFN-γ/IL-4 ratios, accompanied by decreased numbers of CD19+CD27+ B memory cells and CD3CD56+ NK cells.

 Conclusion